Periscope: A Robotic Camera System to Support Remote Physical Collaboration: Technical Details

 \subsubsection{Point}

-Our pointing detection functionalities are built upon the open-source MediaPipe system \cite{lugaresi2019mediapipe}\footnote{\url{https://google.github.io/mediapipe/solutions/hands.html}}, in which a hand pose is represented by 21 2D landmarks.
-To detect pointing gestures, an algorithm checks if the distance from the base of the worker's thumb to the worker's index fingertip is larger than the base of the thumb to all the other fingertips.
+Pointing detection is built upon the open-source MediaPipe solution \cite{lugaresi2019mediapipe}\footnote{\url{https://google.github.io/mediapipe/solutions/hands.html}}, in which a hand pose is represented by 21 2D landmarks.
+To detect a pointing gesture, an algorithm checks if the distance from the base of the worker's thumb to the worker's index fingertip is larger than the base of the thumb to all the other fingertips.
 With pointing being detected, the pointing slider in the control panel is enabled for the helper.
 If the helper chooses to turn it on, the target of the camera $\mathbf{t}$ is set to the position of the index fingertip in the robot frame.